vikshree/hazard_dataset/README.md

 # Hazardous Environment Dataset
 A visuo-lingual dataset for hazardous environments.
-The work has been submitted to [IROS 2022](https://iros2022.org/).
+The work has been accepted to [IROS 2022](https://iros2022.org/).

+The dataset is divided into two parts: language dataset and image dataset.
+The language data is stored in the form of a dictionary and can be found in [DangerLanguageInformation.p](https://github.com/vikshree/hazard_dataset/blob/main/DatasetLanguageInformation.p)

 **The full dataset is coming soon!**
 ----